inbravo/java-to-scala/second-milestone/methods.md

 sum(1,2,3,4)
 ```

-* You can define local functions as well in scala just like local fields, and these will be visible in only their enclosing block.
+* You can define local functions as well in scala just like local fields, and these will be visible in only their enclosing block
 * Scala supports named arguments.
 Each argument is preceded by a parameter name and an equals sign

 ```scala